-Some categories like healthcare, personal care, automotive, and financial services have the highest proportion of ads scoring in the top third for GEM®,
+Some categories like healthcare, personal care, automotive, and financial services have the highest proportion of ads scoring in the top third for GEM®, likely reflecting the case that their products and advertisements are targeted for women and are more in touch with how women want to see themselves.

 We see this in our research in which ads targeting women are judged to have more positive depictions of women (Figure 12).
 There were 100 ads in our dataset that had women-only respondents.
 More than half of the ads evaluated by women-only panels are in the top 3rd for GEM® compared to a third for all respondent panels.
 These ads also perform better on average GEM® scores, Choice Intent, and Brand Relationship across the board.
-Share of Ads by GEM® Terciles Figure 12: Advertisers targeting women are particularly effective
+Figure 12: Advertisers targeting women are particularly effective